danielHava/chromeHistoryExtension/README.md

 # Chrome History Extension

-A Chrome extension for filtering the activity feed on github.com dashboard.
+A Chrome extension for capturing the navigation history and disply it.

 ### Install